 To prevent a malicious metadata server to modify the DH canal (Man-in-the-middle attack), Alice and Bob authenticate their secrete key using the Short Authentication String (SAS) protocol.
 Each party share verbally a SAS token that his pair must validate from a set of tokens (accordingly to the recommendations of the scientific community) .

-Bob generate his user (USER_ENC_P_KEY, USER_ENC_S_KEY) and device (DEVICE_SIG_P_KEY, DEVICE_SIG_S_KEY) keys and use the authenticated channel to share their public parts with Alice.
+Bob generate his user keys (USER_ENC_P_KEY, USER_ENC_S_KEY), his device keys (DEVICE_SIG_P_KEY, DEVICE_SIG_S_KEY) and use the authenticated channel to share their public parts with Alice.

-Alice signs that two keys with the help of her private key (DEVICE_SIG_S_KEY) and upload those certified keys to the metadata server.
-As each user key is signed by a device registered in the organization and the one of the first user is signed by the root key (ORG_ROOT_SIG_S_KEY), re-validating the signature trust-chain, a client is able to verify that a key has been added to PARSEC by a legitimate terminal and can be considered as valid.
+Alice signs those two keys with the help of her private key (DEVICE_SIG_S_KEY) and upload those certified keys to the metadata server.
+Since each user key is signed by a device registered in the organization and the one of the first user is signed by the root key (ORG_ROOT_SIG_S_KEY), re-validating the signature trust-chain, a client is able to verify that a key has been added to Parsec by a legitimate terminal and can be considered as valid.
 Each user is attributed an email address at its creation in order to reflect his correspondence to a natural person.
-For a given email address, it exists at least one non-revoked user in the organization (i.e. revocation of the existing user then creation of a new user with the same email address), while enabling other users to find him with the same email address.
+For a given email address, it exists at least one non-revoked user in the organization.
+This way a compromised user can be replaced (i.e. revocation of the existing user then creation of a new user with the same email address), while enabling other users to find him with the same email address.

-The creation of a new device works in a similar way to the creation of a new user, except that the new device doesn’t have create a user key (USER_ENC_P_KEY, USER_ENC_S_KEY), but it is the role of the inviting device to transmit him that information in a secure way.
-The same authenticated DH mechanism is used as described in the previous section.
+The creation of a new device works in a similar way to the creation of a new user, except that the new device doesn’t have to create a user key (USER_ENC_P_KEY, USER_ENC_S_KEY).
+Instead it is the role of the inviting device to transmit that information in a secure way.
+The same authenticated DH mechanism described in the previous section is used.
 The new device key is certified in the same way using the existing device signature key (DEVICE_SIG_S_KEY) before being uploaded to the metadata server.

-If the Parsec client doesn’t locally possess the File Manifest, it authenticates itself to the metadata server to ask for it ;
+If the Parsec client doesn’t locally possess the File Manifest, it authenticates itself to the metadata server and ask for it ;

-The metadata server ensures that the client has the right to access it and sends it to him in that case ;
+The metadata server ensures that the client has the right to access it and then sends the File Manifest ;

-The Parsec client decrypts the resulting manifest and verifies its signature (it is noticeable that the recuperation phase of the public key of the device that has signed the manifest is analogous to the mechanism presented in the chapter dedicated to the management of the users/devices) ;
+The Parsec client decrypts the resulting manifest and verifies its signature (notice that the retrieval phase of the public key of the device that has signed the manifest is analogous to the mechanism presented in the chapter dedicated to the management of the users/devices) ;

-The Parsec client can the find all the blocks necessary to the reading of the file ;
+The Parsec client can then find all the blocks necessary to read the file ;

-In the case of blocks that aren’t available locally, the Parsec client asks them to the metadata server.
-Once downloaded, the client decrypts them and check their hashes ;
+Blocks that aren’t available locally are requested by the Parsec client from the metadata server.
+Once downloaded, the Parsec client decrypts them and check their hashes ;

-Finally, the client can recombine the decrypted blocks to form the content of the asked file.
+Finally, the Parsec client combine the decrypted blocks to form the content of the requested file.

 The user interacts with files using his usual regular software.
-Data are in the first time stored on the local drive, for performance and resilience reasons, as to enable offline functioning of Parsec.
-In the second time, the Parsec client sends the modifications, if there are, to the metadata server.
+Data are first stored on the local drive for performance and resilience reasons (e.g. to enable Parsec working offline).
+Then, the Parsec client sends data modifications to the metadata server.

 The history enables the user to list all versions of a file, and to restore its content at one of those versions.